Enumeration of singular varieties with tangency conditions: Introduction

-In \cite{LT}, Li and the author generalized \Gott's conjecture to curves with arbitrary singularities (also independently by \cite{Re}).
-The key idea is showing the number of such varieties is an invariant of the algebraic cobordism group of bundles on varieties $\omega_{2,1}(\CC)$.

-For Caporaso-Harris invariants, general nodal curves are tangent to the fixed line at smooth points of the curves.
-However, in higher dimension certain tangency conditions may only occur at singular points of subvarieties.
-For example, consider an ICIS defined by $f: (\CC^2, 0) \to (\CC^2, 0)$, $f(x,y) = (x^2, y^3)$.
-Let $C$ be a curve in $\CC^3$ defined by $g_1=g_2=0$.
-If the intersection of $C$ and the $xy$-plane has this ICIS at a point $p$, then the Jacobian matrix of $g_1$ and $g_2$ at $p$ has rank at most one.
-Therefore $C$ must be singular at $p$.

-In general, consider an ICIS defined by $r$ equations.
-If the Jacobian matrix of those $r$ equations has rank less than $r-1$, then any codimension $r$ subvariety with tangency type with a divisor of this ICIS must be singular at the point, since the Jacobian matrix of the defining equations has rank less than $r$.
-Then this point can be counted as a tangency point or a singular point, and there are many possible singularity types.
-The following definition is made to avoid the ambiguity.

 \begin{defn} Let $X$ be a subvariety and $D$ be a smooth divisor of a variety $Y$.
-A non-induced singularity point of $X$ is a singular point of $X$ which is not on $D$.
-The \textit{non-induced singular type} of $X$ is the collection of ICIS of $X$ at its non-induced singular points. \end{defn}
+A \textit{non-induced singularity point} of $X$ is a singular point of $X$ which is not on $D$.
+The \textit{non-induced singular type} of $X$ is the collection of singularity types of $X$ at its non-induced singular points. \end{defn}

 If $X$ is singular at $p\in X\cap D$ and $X\cap D$ has codimension $1$ in $X$.
 Then a computation of tangent spaces shows $X\cap D$ must be singular at $p$.
 As a result, $X$ is always tangent to $D$ at singular points of $X$, if the points lie on $D$.
-Therefore the singular points of $X$ are either on $D$ or non-induced.
+Therefore a singular point of $X$ is either non-induced or $X$ is tangent to $D$ at this point.